 - Nutrition: eat a healthy balanced diet, poor nutrition affects our functioning and mood.
 Get inspiration

 - Connect with people so you don’t feel alone, loneliness can lead to mental health issues such as anxiety and low mood.
+If you do feel anxious regularly you may wish to take a look at our ‘relieve anxiety in 3 simple steps‘ short health programme.

 - Get out into nature and soak up the fresh air, and vitamin D.

 - Take physical exercise, even short spurts of HIIT or brisk walking will help to release endorphins, your natural ‘happy drug’.
-Get inspiration

 - Be in the present moment, notice what brings you joy, and take time to enjoy it.

 - Yoga is a great way to relax, limber up and build strength.
 It’s also a slice of time just for you.
-Get inspiration

 - Breathing exercises in the moment can help you to bring about a sense of calm.